Fyssion/mc-status-bot/installation.md

             - If you're unsure on how to create a bot application, [read this tutorial.](https://discordpy.readthedocs.io/en/latest/discord.html).
         * Check [configuration]({{ "/configuration" | relative_url  }}) for more info on the rest of the options.

-4. Run the bot
+3. **Run the bot**
       - On Windows, run `run.bat` and on Mac/Linux run `run.sh`.

 You need to keep the bot running in order for it to keep displaying the status.<br>
-If you can't host the bot on your machine, I recommend renting a cheap VPS to run the bot on.
+If you can't host the bot on your own machine, I recommend renting a cheap VPS to run the bot on.
 {: .note }